recursiveAdaption/recursiveAdaption/README.md

-- 👋 Hi, I’m @recursiveAdaption
+Hello~
+I’m @recursiveAdaption:
+  - a recent Software Developer Grad of 2024
+  - Volunteer Community Team Lead, Admin & Moderator for Programming.dev
+---
-- 👀 I’m interested in creating an AGPL-3.0 program to share the skills that I've gained
+- ♻️ I’m interested in creating an AGPL-3.0 program to share the skills that I've gained
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on FOSS projects
 - 📫 How to reach me [p.d/u/recursive_recursion](https://programming.dev/u/recursive_recursion)
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: It's difficult to stay ignorant once you start unravelling systems to see how they work
 ---

 Please consider donating if you'd like to see additional free content under AGPL-3.0 and/or CC BY-SA